 Can You Take L-Tyrosine, Magnesium and Adderall Together?

 But can you add Adderall to the mix?
-According to Drugs.com, you shouldn’t.
+You shouldn’t.
 There’s a moderate level of interaction between magnesium and Adderall.
 Taking them with L-tyrosine is not advised unless you’ve specifically been told otherwise by your doctor.